Amok syndrome

 A pengamuk in Batavia, Java, c.
 1858–1861.
 A group of people pursue to catch or kill him.

-Amok syndrome is an aggressive dissociative behavioral pattern derived from the Malay world, modern Malaysia, which led to the English phrase running amok.
+Amok syndrome is an aggressive dissociative behavioral pattern derived from the Malay world which led to the English phrase running amok.
 The word derives from the Malay word amuk, traditionally meaning "rushing in a frenzy" or "attacking furiously".
-Amok syndrome presents as an episode of sudden mass assault against people or objects following a period of brooding, which has traditionally been regarded as occurring especially in Malay culture but is now increasingly viewed as psychopathological behavior.
+Amok syndrome presents as an episode of sudden mass assault against people or objects following a period of brooding.
+It has traditionally been regarded as specifically occurring in Malay culture, but is now increasingly viewed as more general psychopathological behavior.
 The syndrome of "Amok" is found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV TR).
 In the DSM-V, Amok syndrome is no longer considered a culture-bound syndrome, since the category of culture-bound syndrome has been removed.

 Malay word

 The term amok originated from the Malay word meng-âmuk, which when roughly defined means "to make a furious and desperate charge".
 In turn, the word was derived from Proto-Malayo-Polynesian word hamuk, "attack".
 According to Malaysian and Indonesian cultures, amok is rooted in a deep spiritual belief.
 Malaysians traditionally believe that amok is caused by the hantu belian, which is an evil tiger spirit that enters one's body and causes the heinous act.
-As a result of the belief, those in Malay culture tolerate amok and deal with the after-effects with no ill will towards the assailant.
+As a result of this belief, those in Malay culture tolerate amok and deal with the after-effects with no ill will towards the assailant.

-Although commonly used in a colloquial and less violent sense, the phrase is particularly associated with a specific sociopathic culture-bound syndrome in the cultures of Malaysia, Indonesia and Brunei.
-In a typical case of running amok, an individual, almost always male, having shown no previous sign of anger or any inclination to violence, will acquire a weapon, traditionally a sword or dagger, but possibly any of a variety of weapons, and in a sudden frenzy, will attempt to kill or seriously injure anyone he encounters and himself.
+Although commonly used in a colloquial and less violent sense, the phrase is particularly associated with a specific culture-bound syndrome in the cultures of Malaysia, Indonesia and Brunei.
+In a typical case of running amok, an individual, almost always male, having shown no previous sign of anger or any inclination to violence, will acquire a weapon (traditionally a sword or dagger, but possibly any of a variety of weapons) and in a sudden frenzy attempt to kill or seriously injure anyone he encounters and himself.

 Amok typically takes place in a well-populated or crowded area.
 Amok episodes of this kind normally end with the attacker being killed by bystanders or committing suicide, eliciting theories that amok may be a form of intentional suicide in cultures where suicide is heavily stigmatized.
 Those who do not commit suicide and are not killed typically lose consciousness, and upon regaining consciousness, claim amnesia.

 An early Western account of the practice appears in the journals of British explorer Captain James Cook, who purportedly encountered amok firsthand in 1770 during a voyage around the world.
 Cook writes of individuals behaving in a reckless, violent manner, without apparent cause and "indiscriminately killing and maiming villagers and animals in a frenzied attack."

-A widely accepted explanation links amok with male honour.
 Amok by women and children is virtually unknown.

-Running amok would thus be both a way of escaping the world, since perpetrators were normally killed or committed suicide, and re-establishing one's reputation as a man to be feared and respected.